consansri/ProSimWeb-Test/src/main/kotlin/extendable/archs/riscv/ideas.md

 # Ideas #

 - **(done)** Exchange StartAtLine Identification and pre code-execution with a memory highlighter of the instruction marked at the line
-- Switch Editable Memory from Binary Value Format to Hexadecimal Value Format
+- **(done)** Switch Editable Memory from Binary Value Format to Hexadecimal Value Format
+- fix referenced constants so that asciis are still readable after written to memory